Tracy Hobson, Executive Director

 BJ Watkins, Administrator

-BJ Watkins just recently joined CAE July 10, 2013!
-BJ has 6 years of office management experience both in Brooklyn and Arizona.
-Prior to moving to New York, BJ was also a Deputy Sheriff where issues of public safety and police/community relations were at the forefront and served in the US ARMY.
+BJ Watkins joined CAE in July 10, 2013 BJ has 6 years of office management experience both in Brooklyn and Arizona.
 She has had a long commitment to volunteering for the WOW Cafe Theater: the longest continually run women’s theatre collective in the U.S. In addition, BJ is also a rotating Head Chef at the Pumpkin Hollow Spiritual Retreat Center.
 If you ever get a chance to try her brownies, they are a MUST!